This ultra moist Banana Cake With Penuche Frosting recipe was given to me by a nice viewer to share with you.

 The best part about this recipe, without a doubt, is the frosting.

-moisture and gives a sweet contrast to this not-too-sweet banana cake.
+moisture and gives it a sweet contrast to this, not too sweet banana cake.

-No one seems quite certain where penuche originated.
-I’ve read everywhere from New England to Spain!
+No one seems quite certain where Penuche Frosting originated.

 can tell you it is very popular with the Amish and the Pennsylvania

-Dutch, which is how it worked its way into my recipe box, by way of my
+Dutch people, which is how it worked it's way into my recipe box by way of my

 Fork mix flour, baking powder, baking soda, and salt together.